Battle of the Beanfield: Cultural references

+In the 1985 song "Stonehenge" by Poison Girls, the Battle of the Beanfield is referenced, highlighting the conflict between festival-goers and police forces.

 Singer Roy Harper's song "Back to the Stones" refers to the Battle of the Beanfield.
 It was recorded in 1989 and appears on his 1993 live album Unhinged.

 The Hawkwind song "Confrontation" from the album Out & Intake includes a description of the day's events and includes a dramatisation of some events including the repeated phrase "I am not interested in anything you have to say".

 The Levellers' song "Battle of the Beanfield", from their 1991 album Levelling the Land, was inspired by the Battle of the Beanfield.

-British progressive-rock band Solstice wrote a song which comments on the Battle.
+British progressive rock band Solstice wrote a song which comments on the Battle.
 "Circles" is found on their 1997 album of the same name, and includes what sounds like reporting from the battle, with Kim Sabido's voice-over.

 The song "Itinerant Child", by Ian Dury and Chaz Jankel, which appears on the 1998 album Mr. Love Pants, by Ian Dury & The Blockheads, was inspired by Dury's experiences during the incident.

-The police riot is a feature of the 2001 fictional novel He Kills Coppers by Jake Arnott, partially following changes in police culture between the 1960s and the 1980s, later made into an ITV TV series.
+The police riot is a feature of the 2001 novel He Kills Coppers by Jake Arnott, partially following changes in police culture between the 1960s and the 1980s, later made into an ITV TV series.

 The confrontation is also featured in the 2018 novel The Fountain in the Forest by Tony White.

-The attitude of UK police towards hippies was parodied in an episode of the Young Ones in which Neil, a hippie, becomes a policeman who then leads a raid on his hippie friends.
-This prescient episode was aired 13 months before the 1985 battle.
+The site today

+Although associated with Wiltshire, the confrontation actually took place just over the county boundary in Hampshire.
+The field is located east of the A338 Parkhouse roundabout which is just south of the main A303 (A338) junction.
+The memorial plaque lies about 100m to the east of roundabout on the northern side of B3084.

+In 1985, the B3084 (Thruxton Road) was part of the A303.
+This was bypassed in 1988 when the A303 was rebuilt as dual carriageway slightly to the north.
+This cut across the upper reaches of the beanfield site.
+A new line of trees was also planted at this time to screen the new road’s presence.
+The site is therefore different today than it was in the mid-1980s.

+As part of these changes, the original upper section of the B3084 (which is where the convoy turned down from the A338 hoping to avoid the initial roadblock) was severed and stopped up at each end due to the A303 rebuild.
+All that survives is a short no through road which provides access to the adjacent properties and field.
+To the north of the A303, the remains of the B3084 provides access to a solar farm.
+Despite these changes, the lower grass field and some of the land where the beanfield once grew remain.